Your online persona could stop you from getting your next job

 We always recommend making your social media profiles private so whilst a recruiter can see you are active socially, they are unable to see your content.
 Sometimes a lack of social media accounts can work against you, as the recruiter may wonder what you’re trying to hide.

-If you want to take your online privacy to the next level, sign up to yourself.online and get access to our extensive social media clean up tools, privacy settings walkthroughs and password breach monitoring. yourself.online puts you back in control of your online persona so you control what people see about you.
+If you want to take your online privacy to the next level, sign up to yourself.online and get access to our extensive social media clean up tools and privacy settings walkthroughs. yourself.online puts you back in control of your online persona so you control what people see about you.